Du4nG/SSG-2/content/posts/bullet/index.md

 \
 \
 \
 Alcohol gives people purpose, squeezes them dry inside out, eventually, keeps their eyes shut.
-It brings one from shame, repentance, recklessness, insanity to hope, craving, yearning, even wishes of time traveling.
-The liquid hits the subconscious, stripping away your sobriety, when honesty nakedly reveals, luring out the most vulnerable child within a person, in the most lonesome moments.
+It drags one from shame, repentance, recklessness, insanity to hope, craving, yearning, even wishes of time traveling.
+The liquid hits the subconscious, stripping away your sobriety, until honesty nakedly reveals, luring out the most vulnerable child within a person, in the most lonesome moments.
 \
 \
 \